Our Family Gallery

 On the mother's death, the infant daughter Cora was taken into the home of William's sister, Louisa Cedelia (Shore) Winn.
 The baby survived just 1 year and 10 months.

-William Thomas Shore buried his young wife after less than three years of marriage, and buried both of their children, during his lifetime.
+William Thomas Shore buried his young wife after less than three years of marriage, and buried both of their children during his lifetime.

 Cora Shore, their daughter Cora, and their son Winfred are buried in the Himes Cemetery, La Fayette, Illinois.
 Memorials mark the mother's and son's graves; none has been found for the infant daughter.